geoserver/geoserver/doc/en/developer/source/policies/gsip.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A: Anyone and everyone can comment on a GSIP including regular users, and it is encouraged.
-Comments an take place on the email lists, or as comments on the wiki page for the GSIP itself.
+Comments can take place on the developer mailing list, the Discourse user group, or as comments on the wiki page for the GSIP itself.
 Feedback from the user community is definitely desired so that the developers do not just making decisions in a vacuum.
 If you speak up your voice will be heard.